Totsy/Totsy-API/doc/README.md

 1. `POST /user/123/order` with a partial representation of an Order, which includes a link [`rel=http://rel.totsy.com/entity/order`] to the full Order resource and the temporary Order expiry time.
 The server returns with a `202 Accepted` response, indicating that a temporary Order has been created.
 Initially, this temporary order will only contain order items (while the end user manipulates a client-side shopping cart).
 2. `PUT /order/765432` with a partial representation of an Order to update the existing temporary Order at any time, as often as needed.
 Each request will generate another `202 Accepted` response, with a full Order representation including an updated expiration time.
 3. `PUT /order/765432` a final time with a parital representation of an Order that contains address and payment information.
 The server returns with a `201 Created` response, indicating that a full and permanent Order has been created.

+Any order update (`PUT /order/765432`) could possibly respond with a `409 Conflict` status in the following scenarios:
+1. One or more of the items in the order are not available (out of stock).
+2. The amount of credit to apply to the order exceeds the amount of credit available to the user.